 public static void main(String c)

-A class containing abstract method is called Abstract class.
-An Abstract class can't be instantiated.
+A class containing abstract method is called an abstract class.
+An Abstract class cannot be instantiated.

 Example of Abstract class :

 abstract class testAbstractClass

 In Java an interface just defines the methods and not implement them.
 Interface can include constants.

 A class that implements the interfaces is bound to implement all the methods defined in an interface.

 Example of Interface :

 public interface sampleInterface

 An abstract class is a class which contains one or more abstract methods and has to be implemented by sub classes.